starstruckAZ/MIGHTvideogame0.1/PRD.md

 - Enemies must be in the "enemy" group
 - Enemies emit "enemy_defeated" signal when defeated
 - Enemies have visual feedback when taking damage
+- Enemies have increased health (8x) to balance against powerful projectiles

 #### Enemy Types
 - **Enemy1**: Basic enemy, 50 points, low health/damage